awinml/amex-default-classification/README.md

 The dataset can be downloaded from [here](https://www.kaggle.com/competitions/amex-default-prediction).

-## EDA
+## Analysis

-The complete EDA notebook can be viewed [here](https://nbviewer.org/github/awinml/amex-default-classification/blob/main/amex-eda.ipynb).
+The complete analysis can be viewed [here](https://nbviewer.org/github/awinml/amex-default-classification/blob/main/amex-eda.ipynb).

 ### Target Distribution